Siege of Sidney Street: Investigation, 17 December 1910 – 2 January 1911

 Gardstein's body was removed to a local mortuary where his face was cleaned, his hair brushed, his eyes opened and his photograph taken.
 The picture, and descriptions of those who had helped Gardstein escape from Exchange Buildings, were distributed on posters in English and Russian, asking locals for information.
 About 90 detectives vigorously searched the East End, spreading details of those they were looking for.
-A local landlord, Isaac Gordon, reported one of his lodgers, Nina Vassilleva, after she had told him she had been one of the people living at Exchange Buildings.
+A local landlord, Isaac Gordon, reported one of his lodgers, Nina Vassileva, after she had told him she had been one of the people living at Exchange Buildings.
 Wensley questioned the woman, finding anarchist publications in her rooms, along with a photograph of Gardstein.
 Information began to come in from the public and the group's associates: on 18 December Federoff was arrested at home, and on 22 December Dubof and Peters were both captured.

 On 22 December a public memorial service took place for Tucker, Bentley and Choate at St Paul's Cathedral.
 King George V was represented by Edward Wallington, his Groom in Waiting; also present were Churchill and the Lord Mayor of London.
 The crime had shocked Londoners and the service showed evidence of their feelings.
 An estimated ten thousand people waited in St Paul's environs, and many local businesses closed as a mark of respect; the nearby London Stock Exchange ceased trading for half an hour to allow traders and staff to watch the procession along Threadneedle Street.
 After the service, when the coffins were being transported on an eight-mile (13 km) journey to the cemeteries, it was estimated that 750,000 people lined the route, many throwing flowers onto the hearses as they passed.

 Identity parades were held at Bishopsgate police station on 23 December.
 Isaac Levy, who had seen the group leaving Exchange Buildings, identified Peters and Dubof as the two he had seen carrying Gardstein.
 It was also ascertained that Federoff had been witnessed at the events.
 The following day Federoff, Peters and Dubof all appeared at the Guildhall police court where they were charged with being connected to the murder of the three policemen, and with conspiracy to burgle the jewellery shop.
 All three pleaded not guilty.